ooaklee/ghatd/external/starter/v0/README.md

 `NewStack` intentionally accepts nil layer fields so teams can adopt starter/v0 incrementally.
 Treat nil layers as "not wired yet" and check them before use.

+## Reminder and Streaker

+`NewRepositories` creates `Reminder` and `Streaker` repositories from the core Mongo repository unless the caller supplies overrides. `NewServices` then creates `Services.Reminder` and `Services.Streaker`.

+Reminder and streaker are optional starter integrations.
+If their repositories are available, `NewServices` creates `Services.Reminder` and `Services.Streaker`; if they are absent, the rest of the stack can still be constructed.

+The starter-created reminder and streaker services are attached to `Services.UserManager` by default.
+When `AttachDefaultRoutes` includes `RouteGroupUserManager`, UMS exposes reminder and streak endpoints backed by those services.
+To attach a different implementation to UMS, pass `NewServicesRequest.ReminderService` or `NewServicesRequest.StreakService`.

+`streaker` does not have a standalone starter route group in v0.
+Host applications still own product-specific streak workflows, schedulers, and custom API routes.
+Those workflows can call `Services.Streaker` directly or use the UMS streak endpoints for authenticated user-scoped access.

 ## Usage